Announcing One-Click Restores, Disaster Recovery, and More

 Are you locked out of your WordPress site?

-In this guide, we’ll explore the common causes of WordPress lockouts and provide step-by-step solutions to help you regain access to your site.
+In this guide, I’ll show you the common causes of WordPress lockouts.
+By the end, you’ll regain access to your site, I promise.

-If you’re unexpectedly locked out of WordPress admin, you can easily fix the problem and resume managing your WordPress website!
+If you’re unexpectedly locked out of WordPress admin, you can easily fix the problem and continue managing your WordPress website!

 Before you get started, we’d recommend clearing your browser’s cache and cookies.
 This may fix any browser-side issues that are causing errors on your login page.

-Also, you can quickly get your site up and running again by restoring a recent backup.
-You’ll immediately revert your site to a functioning state and can avoid any annoying troubleshooting.
+You can quickly get your site up and running again by restoring a recent backup.
+You’ll immediately revert your site to a functioning state and avoid any annoying troubleshooting.

 If you can’t get into your WordPress back-end, there may be a straightforward solution.
 One common reason for lockouts is simply entering the wrong login credentials.